easy1staking-com/liqwid-finance-liquidation-bot/README.md

 # liqwid-finance-liquidation-bot

 Hey this is Giovanni, SPO of the EASY1 Stake Pool and Serial Liquidator on the Liqwid Finance platform.

+This project contains a bunch of docker-compose recipes that I'm improving over the weeks and that will allow you to quickly get up to speed and run your own Liquidation BOT.

+Depending on your technical abilities, you can run more or less complex setup and compete for a chance to liquidate bad loans on [Liqwid Finance](https://liqwid.finance) and earn a few bucks.

+Before proceeding though, **PLEASE** carefully read the disclaimer below.

-**If you like what you're seeing here, please consider supporting me delegating to my Stake Pool: EASY1.**
+**If you like what you're seeing here, please consider supporting me by delegating to my Stake Pool: EASY1.
+OR buy me a coffee by sending a few ada/djed to the $cryptojoe101 adahandle**

 You can find out more about the EASY1 Stake Pool [here](https://easy1staking.com).

-This project contains a bunch of docker-compose recipes that I've improved over the weeks that will allow you to quickly get up to speed and run your own Liquidation BOT.
-Depending on your technical abilities, you can run more or less complex setup and compete for a chance to liquidate bad loans on Liqwid Finance and earn a few bucks.

-Before proceeding though, **PLEASE** carefully read the disclaimer below.

 ### DISCLAIMER